About

 The idea

-Training people (prisoners and not-prisoners) through marathon running and the Feldenkrais method® is the core idea of a project of pedagogy of resilience where education is not teaching (educare) but leading out into the open (educere).
+Inspiring people (prisoners and not-prisoners) through marathon running and the Feldenkrais method® is the core idea of a project of pedagogy of resilience where education is not teaching (educare) but leading out into the open (educere).
 In proposing a different idea of education (educere – leading out) in prison setting and beyond, Runforever is a project contrasting mainstream rehabilitation programs by offering a new way to engage with prisoners/people and humanise prison care/health care.
 This approach demands a radical reframing of what we mean by education and therefore the acceptance that it cannot be instrumentalised for achieving directly measurable results although it can have a fundamental impact on people, leading to improving their resilience, confidence and sense of self (individual and social).
 Therefore the project aims at distinguishing itself from the logics of goal-oriented rehabilitative programmes, towards a practice of freedom and equality.

 Urgency